 Emergency Planning for Communities and Businesses

 The program rotates to various communities throughout the county.
-NEPP participants finish the program qualified to help themselves and their neighbors though the emergencies most likely to occur in our area.
-They have the opportunity to become certified in CPR and first aid.
+Participants finish the program qualified to help themselves and their neighbors though the emergencies most likely to occur in our area.

 Businesses need their own disaster plans and a knowledge of the resources available in case an emergency strikes.
 The Maryland Emergency Management Agency offers a useful emergency resource site for businesses.

 Nursing homes, assisted living facilities and other long-term care facilities are exceptionally vulnerable during an emergency.
 Baltimore County urges these institutions to construct emergency plans and to refine and practice them regularly.
 Maryland House Bill 770 requires such facilities to develop emergency plans that include, among other things, specific procedures for sheltering in place or evacuating.

 The Office of Homeland Security and Emergency Management is a resource for local long-term care facilities who need guidance with emergency planning.

 Emergency planners recommends the five-unit "Emergency Management Principles and Practices for Health Care Systems" as a key planning tool.
 These documents are in PDF format and will open in a new window.